Early detection and management of cardiovascular risk factors is a priority goal for adequate primary and secondary stroke prevention

 • aneurysms

-• a serious complication that can occur anywhere in your body
+• a serious complication that can develop anywhere in the body

 • renal impairment